turo11192/ReadTextFiles-with-CS/README.md

 # ReadTextFiles
-Program in C# that reads text files that are in a path that the user specifies.
+Program in C# that reads text files that are in a path that the user specifies on console.

 -----How to run-----